tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Love-Writeup.md

 ![port47001](/assets/{{ imgDir }}/port47001.png)

-The login prompt does not appear to offer any possibility for us to register an account that we could use to log in.
+The login prompt at port 80, does not appear to offer any possibility for us to register an account that we could use to log in.
 Before proceeding with any more enumeration of these web servers, we could check out the web applications which are handling HTTPS requests on port 443 and 5986.
 If we navigate to port 443 in Firefox, we get the self signed certificate warning below.

 ![SelfSigned](/assets/{{ imgDir }}/SelfSigned.png)

-If we press "Advanced..." followed by "View Certificate", we can see more information about the cert.
-This leaks the name of the host stage.love.htb and love.htb
+If we press "Advanced..." followed by "View Certificate", we can see more information about the certificate.
+This informs us that the two domain names "stage.love.htb" "and love.htb" correspond to the target host.

 ![domainName](/assets/{{ imgDir }}/domainName.png)

-We can add these to our /etc/hosts file as demonstrated below.
-This ensures that love.htb and staging.love.htb resolves to the IP address 10.10.10.239.
+We can add these to our `/etc/hosts` file as demonstrated below.
+This ensures that `love.htb` and `staging.love.htb` resolves to the IP address of the target host.

 {% highlight none linenos %}
 ┌──(kali㉿kali)-[/tmp/x]